vuejs/vuex/docs/en/getters.md

 If more than one component needs to make use of this, we have to either duplicate the function, or extract it into a shared helper and import it in multiple places - both are less than ideal.

-Vuex allows us to define "getters" in the store (think of them as computed properties for stores):
+Vuex allows us to define "getters" in the store (think of them as computed properties for stores).
+Getters will receive the state as their 1st argument:

 ``` js
 const store = new Vuex.Store({